| Risk Factors

 These same tests and others may also be used to find out if cancer has spread outside the pleura.
 It is important to know whether and how far the cancer has spread to plan treatment.
 This step is called the staging process.
 It helps determine the level of treatment.

 Pleural mesothelioma is usually treated with:

-The only known way to prevent this cancer is to avoid asbestos.
+The only known way to prevent this cancer is to avoid asbestos or other fibers.
 People who could be exposed to asbestos at work include:

 - Factory workers

 - Ship builders

 Family members of workers can also be at risk for this cancer.
 The asbestos fibers can be brought home on clothing.
 This type of exposure is just as dangerous.